home-assistant-tutorials/.github/profile/README.md

 #### [05.
 Toggle card with shadow DOM](https://github.com/home-assistant-tutorials/05.toggle-card-with-shadow-dom)

+* how to attach a shadow dom inside the constructor
+* how to clean up the lifecycle
-* how to get rid of the prefixes by using a shadow dom
+* how to get rid of the prefixes
-* how to reduce BEM to EM methodology
+* how to migrate BEM methodology with nested CSS modifiers

 ## Home Assistant